 A friend sent me a video this week showing Dr JoAnn Manson discussing the efficacy of Vitamin D against COVID-19.
 The video was produced in May 2020 and you can watch it in full here.
 It is about 5 minutes long but I can’t embed it here.
+A recent study (published May 2021) supports this showing a 78% lower risk of death with Vitamin D.

 The video discusses the role of Vitamin D in the immune response against viruses based on clinical trials (and not just COVID-19) as well as how it benefits bone health and more.
 As health should be our number one priority since it is the foundation on which the rest of our life is built, I thought this was beneficial information to share.